-- (1) Financial results as of and for the years ended December 31, 2009, 2008 and 2007 and the six months ended June 30, 2010 and 2009 include the acquisitions of UVEST Financial Services Group, Inc. (acquired on January 2, 2007), Pacific Select Group, LLC and its wholly owned subsidiaries: Mutual Service Corporation, Associated Financial Group, Inc., Associated Securities Corp., Associated Planners Investment Advisory, Inc. and Waterstone Financial Group, Inc. (acquired on June 20, 2007) and IFMG.
-Consequently, the results of operations for 2009, 2008 and 2007 and the six months ended June 30, 2010 and 2009 may not be directly comparable to prior periods. - (2) On December 28, 2005, investment funds affiliated with the Majority Holders acquired a majority of our capital stock through a merger transaction.
-Activities as of December 28, 2005 and periods prior are those of the predecessor. - (3) The unaudited pro forma net income per share gives effect to: (i) an income tax benefit of \$ million realized in connection with this offering resulting from (a) the exercise of non-qualified stock options and (b) the exercise of incentive stock options and subsequent sale of common stock resulting in a disqualifying disposition, (ii) the recognition of \$ million of share-based compensation expense based on the number of restricted shares issued under our Fifth Amended and Restated 2000 Stock Bonus Plan multiplied by the assumed initial public offering price net of the related tax benefit and (iii) the issuance by us of shares of common stock upon exercise of stock options by selling stockholders in connection with this offering (net of any shares used to satisfy the exercise price in a cashless exercise).
-For purposes of these calculations, the assumed initial public offering price is \$ per share, which is the midpoint of the range listed on the cover page of this prospectus. - (4) Total debt consists of our senior secured credit facilities, senior unsecured subordinated notes, revolving line of credit facility and bank loans payable. - (5) See "Management's Discussion and Analysis of Financial Condition and Results of Operations How We Evaluate Growth" for an explanation of Adjusted EBITDA, Adjusted Net Income and Adjusted Net Income per share.
+(1) Financial results as of and for the years ended December 31, 2009, 2008 and 2007 and the nine months ended September 30, 2010 and 2009 include the acquisitions of UVEST Financial Services Group, Inc. (acquired on January 2, 2007), Pacific Select Group, LLC and its wholly owned subsidiaries: Mutual Service Corporation, Associated Financial Group, Inc., Associated Securities Corp., Associated Planners Investment Advisory, Inc. and Waterstone Financial Group,

+Inc. (acquired on June 20, 2007) and IFMG.
+Consequently, the results of operations for 2009, 2008 and 2007 and the nine months ended September 30, 2010 and 2009 may not be directly comparable to prior periods.

+- (2) On December 28, 2005, investment funds affiliated with the Majority Holders acquired a majority of our capital stock through a merger transaction.
+Activities as of December 28, 2005 and periods prior are those of the predecessor. - (3) The unaudited pro forma net loss per share gives effect to: (i) an estimated after-tax share-based compensation charge of \$128.2 million resulting from the release of the restriction on 7,399,403 shares issued under the Fifth Amended and Restated 2000 Stock Bonus Plan multiplied by \$28.50 per share, which is the midpoint of the range listed on the cover page of this prospectus, (ii) the issuance of 12,889,935 shares of common stock upon exercise of stock options by selling stockholders in connection with this offering, net of any shares used to satisfy the exercise price in a cashless exercise, and (iii) estimated after-tax offering costs of \$2.5 million to be incurred and expensed in connection with the offering.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations Tax Benefit Analysis."

+Weighted average shares outstanding used in the determination of unaudited pro forma net loss per share was 107,023,454 shares for the nine months ended September 30, 2010 and 106,862,421 shares for the year ended December 31, 2009.
+Outstanding stock options, warrants and restricted stock units were excluded from the computation of pro forma net loss per share because the effect would have been anti-dilutive.